 Zijun Chen did her MChem at Merton College before joining the VG group; investigating the reconstruction of 31P spectroscopic imaging in vivo in her Part II project.
 She is now a DPhil student at Merton College.
 She enjoys cooking, reading and playing the piano in her free time.

 Konstantinos Bachelors' project was in Solid Phase Peptide Synthesis (SPPS) of human insulin analogues under the supervision of Prof. K. Barlos, University of Patras, Greece.
 His Master thesis was completed in the chemistry group of Prof. G. Rassias, University of Patras working on the synthesis of non-peptide agonists for the B2R receptor of Bradykinin.
 Konstantinos has worked for Olympic Brewery S.A.
 (Greece) as an assistant analyst as summer job and after completing his MSc, he joined AKFA Chemicals (Greece) as a temporary R&D and QC analyst.
-He joined the Gouverneur group in October 2017 as a DPhil student and is the recipient of One Merton College Chemistry scholarship.
+He joined the Gouverneur group in October 2017 as a DPhil student and is the recipient of a Merton College Chemistry Scholarship, Merton College, University of Oxford.
 In his spare time he loves playing basketball and cooking.

 Giulia completed her MSc Chemistry and Pharmaceutical Technologies in 2014 (University of Turin, Italy).
 Her Industrial Placement- Red Glead Discovery under the supervision of Dr. Johan Evenas.
 She spent 2 years at AstraZeneca Goteborg (Innovative Medicine & Early Development graduate program in the MedChem department of Cardiovascular and Metabolic diseases, headed by Dr. Malin Lemurell), working on the synthesis of small molecules for medicinal chemistry as well as peptide and conjugation chemistry.
 She also collaborated with the structure and biophysics team developing novel screening paradigms employing surface plasmon resonance and single molecule microscopy.
 Guilia joined the group in October 2017 and works in collaboration with Janssen pharmaceutica.
 Giulia likes travelling, winter sports, hiking and cooking. www.linkedin.com/in/giuliaroagna578